Magic-wei/make_work_easier/README.md

 * [**IguanaTex**](http://www.jonathanleroux.org/software/iguanatex/): A free LaTex add-in for Microsoft PowerPoint on Windows.
 It allows you to insert LaTex equations into your PowerPoint presentation.
 Free, and open source.
 * [**Mathpix**](https://mathpix.com/ocr): Extract LaTeX from PDFs or handwritten notes in seconds just by taking a screenshot, cross-platform (iOS, Android, macOS, Windows, Linux).
 Free account can support 50 snips/month. [installation guide](https://mathpix.com/docs/snip/linux-overview)
+* [**Online LaTeX Equation Editor (CodeCogs)**](https://www.codecogs.com/latex/eqneditor.php): This GUI-based website allows you to create your LaTeX equations from scratch even without any knowledge of LaTeX expressions.
+LaTeX equations can be exported as multiple image formats like SVG, PNG and PDF.
 * [**MathType Demo**](http://www.wiris.com/editor/demo/en/developers): This site can be used to convert MathType equations to LaTex or MathML expressions.
 You can use the GUI on this site to generate your math equations fast.

 ### Derivative Tools